fndomariano/fun/README.md

 Always I got a new message, I will put here.

-See on [https://fndomariano.github.io/fun/](https://fndomariano.github.io/fun/) and try don't to laugh.
+See on [https://fndomariano.github.io/fun/](https://fndomariano.github.io/fun/) and try not to laugh.